rei/rei-cedar-docs/docs/getting-started/as-a-designer/README.md

 ### Multi-Project Syncing Strategy

-This is how the Cedar team keeps multiple versions of the same project in sync.
-This strategy requires the synced projects set to have originated from the same project.
+Note that to keep multiple versions of the same project in sync, all synced projects must originate from the same project.

-Doing these steps in this order will alter the order of changes between the _vNext_ and _vCurrent_ branches so that all _vNext_ changes take place __*after*__ all _vCurrent_ changes in their commit order, regardless of their actual timestamped chronology.
+All _vNext_ changes take place after all _vCurrent_ changes in their commit order, which alters the order of the changes between the _vNext_ and _vCurrent_ branches.

 <cdr-img alt="screenshot"  :src="$withBase(`/getting-started-for-designers/multi-proj-sync-diagram.png`)"/>

-After each project has been updated independently, to sync the projects again and make a new major release from a beta branch:
+After each project has been updated independently, sync the projects again and make a new major release from a beta branch.
-1. Restore the youngest _vNext_ ancestor that had _vCurrent_ merged into it:
+1. Restore the youngest _vNext_ ancestor branch that had _vCurrent_ merged into it:
   __vNext > Branches > Archived > (Youngest common ancestor __*branch*__ with _vCurrent_) > … > New Branch__
   <cdr-img alt="screenshot"  :src="$withBase(`/getting-started-for-designers/multi-proj-sync-1.png`)"/>
   <cdr-img alt="screenshot"  :src="$withBase(`/getting-started-for-designers/multi-proj-sync-2.png`)"/>
   <cdr-img alt="screenshot"  :src="$withBase(`/getting-started-for-designers/multi-proj-sync-3.png`)"/>
   __Restored Branch > Commits > (Youngest common ancestor __*commit*__ with _vCurrent_) > Restore Commit__
   <cdr-img alt="screenshot"  :src="$withBase(`/getting-started-for-designers/multi-proj-sync-4.png`)"/>
-2. [Cross-Project Merge](#cross-project-merge) all _vCurrent_ project files into the _vNext_ ancestor branch project files
+2. [Cross-Project Merge](#cross-project-merge) all _vCurrent_ project files into the _vNext_ ancestor branch project files.
-3. Update from Master: Pull changes from _vNext_ master into the _vNext_ branch, deal with merge conflicts, and commit.
+3. Pull changes from _vNext_ master into the _vNext_ branch and commit.
   <cdr-img alt="screenshot"  :src="$withBase(`/getting-started-for-designers/multi-proj-sync-5.png`)"/>
-4. Merge Branch back into vNext Master
+4. Merge Branch back into _vNext_ master.
-5. [Cross-Project Merge](#cross-project-merge) all _vNext_ project files into _vCurrent_
+5. [Cross-Project Merge](#cross-project-merge) all _vNext_ project files into _vCurrent_.

-__*Good Luck!*__

 <br/><br/>